nicolaiskogheim/replace-filter-nginx-module/README.markdown

 Feel free to fork, but do not rely on this fork in your build scripts, please.

-How I made this work:
+How I made this work (spoiler: doesn't work yet..)

 My impression is that GCC has been getting stricter over the years, and `gcc 10.1.0`, which I use, complains about stuff like type casting between incompatible types, implicit fallthrough and such.
 The `nginx` codebase have